NYU-RTS/rts-docs/docs/hpc/08_ml_ai_hpc/03_run_hf_model.md

 # Run a Hugging Face model

-Here we provide an example of how one can run a Large-language model (LLM) on NYU Greene cluster
+Here we provide an example of how one can run a Hugging Face Large-language model (LLM) on the NYU Greene cluster

 ## Prepare environment
 ### Create project directory